redeboer/bossdoc/docs/appendices/tips/troubleshooting.md

 ```

 Yep, this is a weird one...
 So far, the cause was usually that the
-{code}`jobOptions_*.txt` ends in a comment.
-You can solve it by adding a new
+`jobOptions_*.txt` ends in a comment.
+You can solve it by adding a new line to
-line to the file.
+the file.

 ## I cannot run a bash script, but I'm sure it should work

-It could be that you wrote the {code}`.sh` script on Windows and the file
+It could be that you wrote the `.sh` script on Windows and the file wasn't
-wasn't stored with Linux line endings.
-You can change these line endings back
+stored with Linux line endings.
+You can change these line endings back to Linux
-to Linux using:
+using:

 ```bash
 sed -i 's/\r$//' $fileName